UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 We just need a bare minimum deploy process for this workbook.
 Make sure it is "Process Type" Deployment.
 The process itself will just be a one second wait (The wait step is available under utilities).

 ![](ucd/azureWorkbook/component-process-1.png)

 ![](ucd/azureWorkbook/component-process-2.png)

-## 2.2 Create Workbook Application
+## 2.2 Create Workbook Application with Component

 Create an application and name it "AzureWorkbook". **It is important that the UCD application name matches the Azure project name.** Make sure to add the workbook component to the application.